mrousavy/react-native-mmkv/CONTRIBUTING.md

 To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-mmkv` under `Android`.

-You can use various commands from the root directory to work with the project.
+You can use various commands from the `package/` directory to work with the project.

 To start the packager: